As MPs prepare to vote on whether to keep Britain in the European Economic Area, Labour MP Ian Murray takes down the four key arguments for leaving.

 The Good Friday Agreement was a precious achievement of the last Labour government – we play political games with it at our peril.

 Ian Murray is Member of Parliament for Edinburgh South and a leading supporter of the Open Britain campaign.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.